njaladan/PickIt/README.md

 Most of the technologies we used were new to us, and we had to read through lots of documentation to see how they worked.
 Lots of these technologies also involved difficult new concepts, such as image parsing and asynchronous function calls.

-Also, apparently certain Chrome extensions portions don't log to the console.
+Also, apparently certain Chrome-extension JavaScript files don't log to the console.
 We learned how to debug with alerts instead.

 ## Future Ideas